cowboysdude/MMM-NOAA/README.md

-This repository is maintained by Cowboysdude [SPECIAL THANKS TO tbbear FOR FOR ALL THE HARD WORK!]
+This repository is maintained by Cowboysdude and is the Original NOAA module...
+[SPECIAL THANKS TO tbbear FOR FOR ALL THE HARD WORK!]
 [This is the second version of this module for MagicMirror2]

 # MMM-NOAA V2.0